aymanebenhima/SelfLearningJavascript/README.md

 3. Create a function to check if a number is even or odd.
 4. Reverse a string.
 5. Find the largest element in an array.
+6. Write a function to find the maximum and minimum elements in an array.
+7. Create a function to check if a given year is a leap year.
+8. Implement a function to reverse words in a sentence.
+9. Write a program to calculate the factorial of a given number using recursion.
+10. Create a function to capitalize the first letter of each word in a sentence.

 ## Intermediate